 Supporting rough sleepers at Christmas

-Arrangements are also in place in Worcester to open an emergency night shelter for anyone sleeping on the streets if temperatures reach freezing over the winter months.
+Arrangements are also in place to open an emergency night shelter in Worcester for anyone sleeping on the streets over Christmas and in adverse weather during the winter months.

 Worcester residents can support homeless people by making donations to the registered charity partners that work with the City Council to help and support rough sleepers:

 Learn more about how the City Council is working to help rough sleepers and how the public can help.